nathanielrb/mailstats2/README.md

 ## Running

-To run, start a web server in the project root directory:
+To run, start a web server in the project directory:

     lein ring server